Janszoon voyage of 1605–1606: Voyage

-On 18 November 1605, the Duyfken sailed from Bantam to the coast of western New Guinea.
-Although all records of the voyage have been lost, Janszoon’s departure was reported by Captain John Saris.
-He recorded that on 18 November 1605 "a small Dutch pinnace departed here for the discovery of the land called New Guinea, which, it is said, may yield a great amount of wealth".
+On 18 November 1605, Duyfken sailed from Bantam to the coast of western New Guinea.
+Although all records of the voyage have been lost, Janszoon's departure was reported by Captain John Saris.
+He recorded that on 18 November 1605 "a small Dutch pinnace departed here for the discovery of the island called New Guinea, which, it is said, may yield a great amount of wealth".

 No original logs or charts of Janszoon's voyage have been located and it is not known when or how they were lost.
-Nevertheless, a copy was apparently made in about 1670 from Janszoon’s map of his expedition, which was sold to the Austrian National Library in Vienna in 1737.
+Nevertheless, a copy was apparently made in about 1670 from Janszoon's map of his expedition, which was sold to the Austrian National Library in Vienna in 1737.
 It can be deduced from this map that Janszoon then sailed to Ambon (the headquarters of the VOC), Banda, the Kai Islands, the Aru Islands and Deyong Point on the coast of Papua.

-After exploring the coast of Papua the Duyfken rounded Vals Point and crossed the eastern end of the Arafura Sea—without seeing the Torres Strait—into the Gulf of Carpentaria, and on 26 February 1606 made landfall at a river on the western shore of Cape York Peninsula in Queensland, near the modern town of Weipa.
+After exploring the coast of Papua, Duyfken rounded Vals Point and crossed the eastern end of the Arafura Sea—without seeing the Torres Strait—into the Gulf of Carpentaria, and on 26 February 1606 made landfall at a river on the western shore of Cape York Peninsula in Queensland, near the modern town of Weipa.
 Janszoon named the river R. met het Bosch, but it is now known as the Pennefather River.
 This is the first recorded European landfall on the Australian continent.
 He proceeded over Albatross Bay to Archer Bay, the confluence of the Archer and the Watson Rivers, which he named Dubbelde Rev (lit. 'double river') and then on to Dugally River, which he named the Visch (lit. 'fish').